sankaranlab/BACH2_hbf/Bulk RNA-seq data analysis/README.md

 ### 1_rawData_process.sh
 Description of what this script does:
+- alignment
 - quality control
-- trimming
-- alignment
-- quantification
+- gene annotation

 ## Step 2: Identification of Differentially Expressed Genes